Mashal110/finance-flashback/README.md

 # finance-flashback
+Course Name : Programming For Finance
+Instructor Name: Dr. Usama Janjua
-Finance Flashback lets you explore and predict stock trends with a retro twist.
+App Overview : Finance Flashback lets you explore and predict stock trends with a retro twist.
 Enter a ticker or upload your dataset to see historical prices and 30-day forecasts using linear regression.
 With neon-themed visuals and real-time data, it’s a stylish tool for finance lovers and curious minds alike. 💸📈
+Deployment Link :
+Demo Video